Eight Years After Fukushima: Returning Home?

 A recent two-year program has begun to remove the first of 566 fuel assemblies from reactor 3.
 This is a delicate operation, requiring remote underwater work to shield these highly radioactive materials.
 The most difficult phase will be to remove molten nuclear fuel from the facility, which begins in 2021.

 This work is undertaken by 4,000 workers daily.
-However, nuclear workers in Japan who receive an occupational dose of 50 millisieverts in year, or 100 millisieverts over five years, become ineligible to work with ionizing radiation, causing a shrinking pool of suitable workers.
+However, nuclear workers in Japan who receive an occupational dose of 50 millisieverts in a year, or 100 millisieverts over five years, become ineligible to work with ionizing radiation, causing a shrinking pool of suitable workers.

 The Japanese Government recently introduced a new working visa scheme on April 1, and TEPCO has informed subcontractors that overseas nationals will be eligible to work on the Fukushima clean-up.
 While TEPCO has stated that migrant workers must have Japanese language skills and will be required to carry radiation exposure monitors, this scheme has been condemned by both anti-nuclear campaigners and human rights activists.